BarryCarlyon/twitch_misc/README.md

 ## Langauges

-Most of these examples either use NodeJS or PHP or pure HTML (using a dumb `php -S` to serve the demo)
+Most of these examples either use NodeJS or PHP or pure HTML (with Javascript) (using a dumb `php -S` to serve the demo, as apposed to file:// to avoid some oddities)

 Aside from that the dependencies are supposed to be as lightweight as possible.